Vanesa Garcia-Ribala Montoya

 Montoya’ lead roles with Les Grands Ballets include those in Fernand Nault’s The Nutcracker, Mats Ek’s Sleeping Beauty, George Balanchine’s Rubies, Jean-Christophe Maillot’s Romeo et Juliette, Marco Goecke’s The Firebird, Nacho Duato’s Rassemblement, and Stijn Celis’ The Rite of Spring, among many others.

 A 2013 Bach Track article praised Montoya’s performance as the Sugar Plum Fairy in The Nutcracker, saying, “Montoya’s smile and presence were second only to her dancing.
 She completely stole the show, which is hard to do as part of such a large, colorful and fantastic production….Her perfectly controlled turns, endless extensions and delicate footwork had me yearning to dance along with her.
 Above all, her arms moved with such finesse it was difficult to tear my eyes away whenever she was on stage.”

-Montoya has been featured on the November/December 2015 cover of The Dance Current and additionally choreographs for Les Grands Ballets.
+Montoya was featured on the November/December 2015 cover of The Dance Current and also choreographs for Les Grands Ballets.

 Vanesa Garcia-Ribala Montoya, Les Grands Ballets Canadiens de Montréal

 Les Grands’ principal dancer spotlights her passion in Parlami d’Amore, Montreal Gazette

 Les Grands Ballets celebrate 50 years of magic with The Nutcracker, Bach Track